Fly Fishing Report on the South Holston River in Tennessee

 Copyright 2013 James Marsh

-Conditions remain good.
-They are not running a generator today.
-The discharges and resulting stream levels are below a normal level and the water is clear.
+Good conditions exist.
+We received three good reports from customers fishing this past week.
+The stream levels vary from below a normal level to a normal level and the water is clear.
 There are very good late season hatches taking place.
 Keep in touch with us as we make weekly fly fishing reports on the South Holston River in Tennessee.

 Clarity: Clear